 Our objectives are:

-1. Celebrating the East Timor Independence Day on the 20th of May every year.
+1. Celebrating the East Timor Independence Day on 20th of May every year.

 2. Promoting the socio-cultural heritage and knowledge of East Timor to the Peterborough community.